 Our top lightweight shell, the Van Rysel RR900 Ultralight Cycling Rain Jacket, tucks into its own inside pocket for easy stashing.
-When you need to deploy it, it has a waterproof rating of 2,000mm, equivalent to a two-hour rain shower.
+When deployed, it offers a waterproof rating of 2,000mm, equivalent to a two-hour rain shower.
 The fabric itself is not only breathable but also has underarm and rear-side vents to help channel out perspiration.

-The latest lightweight shells have a degree of stretch, making them close fitting and helping to reduce unaerodynamic and noisy wind flap.
+The latest lightweight shells have a degree of stretch, making them close fitting and helping to reduce noisy wind flap.

-Look out for: Packability, light weight, wind and water repellency, breathability, close fit to eliminate wind flap.
+Look out for: Packability, lightweight construction, wind and water repellency, breathability, and close fit to eliminate wind flap.

 The gilet is one of the most useful and versatile garments in the cyclist’s wardrobe.
 Perfect for early starts, long descents or when midsummer isn’t quite here yet, the windproof, sleeveless zip-up outer layer keeps the torso snug and if it’s also water repellent, like the Van Rysel RC500 Ultralight Windproof Cycling Gilet, it’s indispensable if you’re caught out in showery weather.